When : June 27 - July 1 (closed Monday, July 2) and July 3 - 8, 2018 from noon until midnight daily.

 It's "come one, come all" -- with almost all musical acts accessed by buying a single admission ticket, available at the official Summerfest site and at Ticketmaster.

 Ticket prices traditionally include a $14 weekday admission ticket or a $21 anytime general admission.
-Three-day passes are also available $51, while the $100 "power pass" gains you entry to the entire 11-day festival.
+Three-day passes are also available at $51, while the $80 "power pass" gains you a five-day pass.

 Directions by car: From the west, take I-94 east and exit at 26th St. Follow St. Paul Ave. east to Water St. and follow the signs to area parking lots.